-There is no doubt that Christmas island is a fantastic fishery, and when you have stable weather, tremendous fun will be had.
-Whether blind casting poppers to massive cruising gets or testing your saltwater flats fly fishing skills, it’s a fishery that won’t disappoint.
+There is no doubt that Christmas Island is a fantastic fishery, and tremendous fun can be had.
+Whether blind casting poppers to massive cruising Geets or testing your saltwater flats fly fishing skills on a few bonefish, it’s a fishery that won’t disappoint.

 So do things differently next time, choose to spend Christmas on Christmas Island, and you won’t be disappointed.
 You may just be gifted the best Christmas present ever!